mjbots/moteus/docs/reference.md

 used effectively.
 Thus the B pin is unsuitable for open-drain inputs like hall effect sensors unless external pullups are provided.

+NOTE: For moteus c1, only the D and E pins are exposed, and only on an unpopulated 0.05" through hole land pattern.
+Additionally, I2C pullups are not available on moteus-c1 for aux1.

 #### AUX2 / ABS ####

 | moteus r4.5/8/11 | Con | Aux | SPI  | ADC/Sin/Cos | I2C | HW Quad | UART | 5VT |